pierrehub2b/AtsMobileStation/README.md

 - Open Xcode and go to 'Preferences' (Click on Xcode code in the left top corner)
 - In 'Accounts', add a new account using '+' button in the bottom left corner
 - Select 'Apple ID' in the dropdown list and enter your Apple Developer credentials in the next window
+- When you're logged, click on "Manage Certificates".
+If there is no certificate associated with your post (no one is enlightened), click on "+" button -> "Apple Development" and "Done"
 - Save and quit xCode

 ### 2/ Set the Development team ID and retrieve the devices list